ishfaqahmed29/Arduino-IDE_Programming/JeeNode/README.md

 RoboSphere
 =
-This group project was part of a 3rd-Year curriculum.
+This group project was part of a 3rd-Year Engineering Project.
 Designed a ball-shaped sphere to immitate a robotic pet, moving in response to nearby external motion.
 - Microcontrollers - Arduino Uno and JeeNode TX & RX
 - PIR Sensors to detect motion, Ultrasonic Sensor to help stop at certain or long distances
 - Gyroscope Sensor to detect angular velocity, H-Bridge to control the spinning